apteacher/apteacher.github.io/z_page4.markdown

 # calculator policy

 TI-83/84/89/NSPIRE are recommended graphing calculator models.
 The in-class demonstrations will focus on the TI-84 features.
 Be sure to check the calculator policy on the college board website at <a href="https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies" target="_blank">this link</a>.
-The calculator generally won't be required in class, except possibly for certain projects.
+The calculator generally won't be required in class, except for a limited number of projects.

 ---